sfigg/commercialization-public/docset/design/component-guidelines/windows-pen-states.md

 ![image showing the pen settings dialog window, where you can select your handedness, for proper operation of the windows 10 palm rejection feature.](../images/pen-settings-dlg.png)

-**Note**  Although legacy devices (specifically ones suppress touch input when pen input is being delivered) will function in Windows 10, these devices will not deliver the functionality described above.
+**Note**  Although legacy devices (specifically ones that suppress touch input when pen input is being delivered) will function in Windows 10, these devices will not deliver the functionality described above.
 Additionally, these devices will not deliver any future functionality that leverages simultaneous pen and touch reporting.